 Check into your room at Proximity Hotel, one of the greenest hotels in the nation, and enjoy dinner at its restaurant, Print Works Bistro.
 If you’re more in the mood for beer and burgers, try downtown’s Natty Greene’s Brewpub.

 Day 3: Where Racing Lives

+The NASCAR Hall of Fame is a sight every motorsports fan should see.
+The showpiece is the Glory Road exhibit, which is in its fifth rendition and showcases 19 race-used cars while celebrating NASCAR's 75th anniversary.
 Equally impressive are the activities available here.
 You can practice your skills as a driver in a racing simulator, tour a mock garage and even compete against other visitors in a pit stop game.
-When you're done touring the hall, grab lunch – one of the lauded barbecue sandwiches – at the on-site Pit Stop Café before venturing out for the afternoon.
+When you're done touring the hall, grab a bite to eat – try one of the lauded barbecue sandwiches – at the on-site Pit Stop Café before venturing out for the afternoon.

 Day 4: Riding the Pine

 For your final meal in Charlotte, go where many of the pro players do: Cowbell Burger and Whiskey Bar.
 The monstrous burgers and icy cold drafts at Cowbell have appeared on more than one player’s Twitter or Instagram feed, and if you’re around near a home game, you stand a good chance of dining in the presence of some prime athletes.
-Or, on the same street, you’ll find 5Church Restaurant, where the decor is stunning and you might also encounter a celebrity or two.
+Or, on the same street, you’ll find Church and Union, where the decor is stunning and you might also encounter a celebrity or two.